asciamanna/asciamanna.github.io/_drafts/sos-to-save-sinking-test-suites.md

 ##### Obvious Code Coverage

 One of the reasons to adhere to _Arrange-Act-Assert_ is to make code coverage obvious, which is another characteristic of a high quality test.
-When _Arrange-Act-Assert_ is followed the middle block, typically consisting of a single line, is the method under test.
+When _Arrange-Act-Assert_ is followed the middle block, often consisting of a single line, is the method under test.
 It is obvious that the test coverage is the method being called in the _Act_ block.

 #### Common Naming Conventions